piccolbo/altair_recipes/README.rst

 * heatmap
 * histogram, in a simple and multi-variable version
 * qqplot
-* scatter, in the simple and all-vs-all versions
+* scatterplot in the simple and all-vs-all versions
 * smoother, smoothing line with IRQ range shading
 * stripplot